-In the disease cycle first, the conidia remain in a dormant state in the crop residues of the infected plant.
-Then, the spores i.e. conidia of Cercospora sp.
-Disseminates by the factors like wind, rain, insect vectors to the host plant surface.
+Initially, the conidia remain in a dormant state within the crop residues of the infected plant.
+Then, the spores, i.e. conidia of Cercospora sp. disseminate by the factors like wind, rain, insect vectors to the host plant surface.

-After that, the conidia germinate on the favourable conditions and results into a germ tube formation, by entering into the plant cell through the stomatal pores.
-There it causes primary infection on the host surface and the symptoms appear within 30days after planting.
+After that, the conidia germinate on the favourable conditions and result in a germ tube formation, by entering into the plant cell through the stomatal pores.
+There it causes primary infection on the host surface, and the symptoms appear within 30days after planting.

 Then the spores multiply and form a high number of hyphae or a mycelial network.
-These hyphae then rupture the epidermis wall of the plant cell and emerge out in the form of long conidiophores.
+These hyphae then rupture from the epidermis wall of the plant cell and emerge out as the long conidiophores.

-These conidiophores then develop spores i.e. conidia on the favourable conditions.
-After that, the conidia detaches from the conidiophore by unwanted factors like wind, rain splashing etc.
+These conidiophores then develop spores, i.e. conidia on the favourable conditions.
+After that, the conidia detach from the conidiophore by some unwanted factors like wind, rain splashing etc.